James Hutchinson (musician): Later years

-During 2018 Hutchinson toured the US extensively with Raitt, and in Europe with Raitt and Taylor.
+During 2018, Hutchinson toured the U.S. extensively with Raitt, and in Europe with Raitt and Taylor.
 On July 15 they performed along with Paul Simon in Hyde Park, London, for a crowd in excess of 70,000 before heading off to Italy where they performed in the ancient amphitheater in Pompeii.
-He finished the year once again on Maui performing with friends at Shep Gordon's Annual Maui Food Bank Benefit.

-In 2019 Taylor and Raitt once more hit the road early in the year.
+In 2019, Taylor and Raitt once more hit the road early in the year.
 Raitt and her band were featured performers for the third year in a row at The New Orleans Jazz & Heritage Festival as well as doing a series of their own dates including The Willie Nelson Outlaw Tour which culminated at Farm Aid held that year at the Alpine Valley Music Theatre in Wisconsin.
-Hutchinson also in May 2019 appeared with the band Moonalice on a number of Northern California dates including the BottleRock Napa Valley Festival on Memorial Day.
-Shortly thereafter Hutchinson was a featured Artist in the Playing for Change video "The Weight" along with Ringo Starr, Robbie Robertson, and others.
-Hutchinson once again finished the year performing at Shep's Maui Food Bank Benefit performing once again with "The Doobie Ohana" and other artists Dave Mason, Nathaniel Rateliff and Lukas Nelson.
+Hutchinson was a featured Artist in the Playing for Change video "The Weight" along with Ringo Starr, Robbie Robertson, and others.
+Hutchinson finished the year performing at Shep's Maui Food Bank Benefit.

 While working in the studio in early 2020 with Bonnie Raitt, Hutchinson appeared at Phil Lesh's Terrapin Crossroads in San Rafael, California, with the band Doobie Decimal System fronted by Roger McNamee and featuring multi-instrumentalist Jason Crosby.
-2020 also saw the creation of Hokolele Studios in Haiku, Maui and collaborations with a number of artists in the US and overseas including Holly Lerski, David Knopfler, Marcia Ball, Gary Nicholson, Duke Levine, Patrick Simmons and others.
+2020 also saw the creation of Hokolele Studios in Haiku, Maui and collaborations with a number of artists in the US and overseas.

-In 2021 he released a joint single and video entitled "Mighty Big Sur" with UK folk-rock singer Holly Lerski (formerly of the band Angelou) on which he wrote the music and played all of the instruments aside from the keyboards (performed by Glenn Patscha).
+In 2021, he released a joint single and video entitled "Mighty Big Sur" with UK folk-rock singer Holly Lerski (formerly of the band Angelou) on which he wrote the music and played all of the instruments aside from the keyboards (performed by Glenn Patscha).
 He also recorded another record with Bonnie Raitt, (their 11th together) entitled Just Like That....
 He also played both upright and electric bass on David Knopfler's Shooting for the Moon LP and electric bass on LP Fresh Bear Tracks by Richard T. Bear.